• Skip to primary navigation

 This Thai Quinoa Mason Jar Salad recipe makes meal prepping healthy, meatless, vegetarian (and easily vegan) lunch for the week super easy!
 Protein from the edamame and quinoa, fiber from the veggies, and delicious flavor from the easy Thai dressing.
 Easy, healthy meal prep!

-Vegan thai quinoa mason jar salad with edamame
+Vegan thai quinoa mason jar salad with edamame this recipe

 Ingredients You'll Need for these Meal Prep Salads: